-If you're going to an area that has cholera, you can greatly reduce your risk of getting the disease by following a few simple precautions when you get there:
+If you're going to an area that has cholera, protect your family from the disease by following a few simple precautions:

 - Fully cook all food, especially seafood.
 Avoid food from street vendors.
 Instead, eat packaged foods and meals that are freshly cooked and served hot.
 Avoid sushi and any other raw or partly cooked seafood.

 - Avoid raw vegetables, including salads, and fruits that have already been peeled or cannot be peeled like grapes and berries.
 Bananas, avocados, and oranges make better choices.

 - Dairy foods are often contaminated, so be careful with things like ice cream, milk, and cheese.
 Eat only pasteurized dairy and be sure dairy foods are refrigerated and kept cold.

 - Wash your hands well and often with soap and clean water, especially after you use the bathroom or before you prepare food.
 If no soap and water are available, use a hand cleaner that's at least 60% alcohol.

 - Dengue Fever

 - First Aid: Diarrhea